Coppock Curve Stocks Technical Analysis and Coppock Curve Stocks Signals

 Implementation

-The input levels of this indicator may need to be adjusted to better fit the dynamic nature of the stocks markets trading.
+The input levels of this indicator might need to be adjusted to better fit the dynamic nature of the stocks markets trading.

-Coppock Curve has a zero line reference point, but this does not represent the adaptation-level but it is only a visual reference point only.
+Coppock Curve has a zero line reference point, but this does not represent the adaptation-level but it's only a visual reference point only.